 Photography takes over the city

-Through these exhibitions we aim to focus on the role of photography in contemporary art, and the exhibitions are often open also after the end of the official festival.
-All exhibitions are chosen by Copenhagen Photo Festival’s programme commitee and are presented in both the festival’s printed and digital programme.
+Through these exhibitions the festival seeks to focus on the role of photography in contemporary art, and the exhibitions are often open past the end of the festival.
+All exhibitions are chosen by Copenhagen Photo Festival’s programme commitee and will be featured in the printed as well as the digital programme.

-Former collaborators include The National Museum of Photography, Fotografisk Center and Banja Rathnov Galleri & Kunsthandel as well as Reffen – Cph Street Food, Københavns Kulturcenter and The Italian Institute of Culture.
-See over full list of collaborators here.
+Previous exhibition partners include Det Nationale Fotomuseum, Fotografisk Center and Banja Rathnov Galleri & Kunsthandel as well as Reffen – Cph Street Food, Københavns Kulturcenter and The Italian Cultural Institute.
+See the full list of exhibition partners here.